Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 - [Maven 3](http://maven.apache.org/download.cgi)
 - [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-az-cli2)

-This get started guide uses the Maven build tool to build and run Java source code, but other build tools such as Gradle or SBT work fine with the Java SDK for Azure.
+This get started guide uses the Maven build tool to build and run Java source code, but other build tools such as Gradle or SBT work fine with the Azure Management libraries for Java.

 ## Set up authentication

 Grant your application read and create permissions to your Azure subscription using a service principal.
-Service principals provide scoped access to resources in your account, and the Java SDK for Azure is designed around logging in with a service principal instead of a username and password.
+Service principals provide scoped access to resources in your account, and the Azure Management libraries for Java is designed around logging in with a service principal instead of a username and password.

 [Create a service principal using the Azure CLI 2.0](/cli/azure/create-an-azure-service-principal-azure-cli), and make sure to capture the output: